esteinig/netviewP/README.md

 -n            Nexus format (from SPANDx)
 -r            RAxML format (from SPANDx)

---html        Write graphs as JSON and HTML (ON) --edges       Write graphs as edge lists (OFF)
+--html        Write graphs as JSON and HTML (default: ON) --edges       Write graphs as edge lists (default: OFF)
 ```

 Input: